 Race organizers Billy Rice and Neil Beltchenko further modified Swallow’s route.
 The route is updated frequently by the race directors in an effort to provide riders with the safest, most current route.
 However, sometimes their efforts are thwarted albeit by weather, road closures, private property, etc.

-13 individuals showed up to the inaugural start line in 2017.
-2 of those individuals, David and Loreto Garcia, even set out on a tandem bicycle for the race.
+13 individuals showed up at the inaugural start line in 2017.
 Lina Rice provided Bikepacker.com with photos and introductions.
 Click here to meet the racers of 2017.

-If you are looking for an amazing bikepacking experience the American Trail Race might be for you.
+If you are looking for the ultimate bikepacking race, this might be the one.
 It will test your limits both mentally and physically.
-Although there are some paved sections throughout the route, it is 85% off road.
+Although there are some paved sections throughout the route, it is 70% off road.
 You will ride plenty of gravel, dirt, mud, and sand.
 The route is filled with incredible landscapes and natural beauty.

 The American Trail Race is not for the faint of heart.
 It will require determination, perseverance, and grit.
 It is an adventure in the truest sense of the word.